Say You Love Me (Fleetwood Mac song)

 "Say You Love Me" is a song written by English singer-songwriter Christine McVie for Fleetwood Mac's 1975 self-titled album.
 The song peaked at No. 11 on the Billboard Hot 100 for three weeks, and remains one of the band's most recognizable songs.
 Its success helped the group's eponymous 1975 album sell over eight million copies worldwide.

-In the UK, "Say You Love Me" was the fourth single from the Fleetwood Mac album, but the first to chart, peaking at No. 40 on the UK Singles Chart in September 1976.
+In the UK, "Say You Love Me" was the fourth single from the Fleetwood Mac album, but the first to chart, peaking at No. 40 on the UK Singles Chart in November 1976.
 In Canada, Shirley Eikhard covered "Say You Love Me" and released it as a single several weeks in advance of Fleetwood Mac in early June 1976.
 Eikhard's version became a Canadian top 40, peaking at No. 34; Fleetwood Mac's version, released only a few weeks later, peaked at No. 29 in September.

 Background

-In addition to its appearance on Fleetwood Mac's self-titled 1975 album, "Say You Love Me" appears on four of the group's compilation albums: Greatest Hits, The Very Best of Fleetwood Mac, 25 Years - The Chain and 50 Years – Don't Stop (with the single version featuring on the latter two).

 McVie wrote "Say You Love Me" after her fifth year in the band while she was married to the group's bassist, John McVie.
+"Say You Love Me" was the first song the band rehearsed during the making of their self-titled 1975 album.
+McVie recalled that Lindsey Buckingham and Stevie Nicks impressed her with their vocal harmonies during the run-through of the first chorus.
+"I started singing the chorus and those two came in from nowhere with the most amazing harmonies.
+It was one of those moments you remember forever."
 The version used on the single release has overdubbed additional guitar work and a faster fade-out.
-The single mix is the one used on the compilation 25 Years - The Chain (as a to 3:45 edited version, which is not available anywhere else).

-"Say You Love Me" has been performed on seven of Fleetwood Mac's tours since its release.
-On The Dance tour, John McVie sang background vocals.
+"Say You Love Me" has been performed on seven Fleetwood Mac tours since its release.
+During the band's Rock and Roll Hall of Fame performance of the song and on The Dance tour, Mick Fleetwood and Lindsey Buckingham played a cocktail drum kit and banjo respectively.
+Originally, Buckingham had suggested that the band perform "Say You Love Me" a cappella, but they instead gave the song a folk rearrangement.
+John McVie also sang a vocalized bass line over his bass guitar for these performances at the request of Christine McVie.
 Previously, John McVie's only other vocal contribution was on a cover of "Cool Water", the B-side to "Gypsy".
-During a Q&A session, he stated that his then ex-wife Christine convinced him to perform the vocal line.
-During the band's Rock and Roll Hall of Fame performance of the song, Mick Fleetwood and Lindsey Buckingham played a cocktail drum kit and banjo respectively.
 Following Christine McVie's departure from the band, the song was performed on Fleetwood Mac's Unleashed Tour with Stevie Nicks and Lindsey Buckingham sharing lead vocals.

+In addition to its appearance on Fleetwood Mac's self-titled 1975 album, "Say You Love Me" appears on four of the group's compilation albums: Greatest Hits, The Very Best of Fleetwood Mac, 25 Years - The Chain and 50 Years – Don't Stop (with the single version featuring on the latter two).